 When used together, these services allow you to create your Will, make sure that it is located at the appropriate time (and not before) and that your Executor knows where your assets are located.

-But for now, there is no way to register a Will in Canada.
-And you do not have to register a Will to make it legal.
+You do not have to register a Will to make it legal.
 Your Will is only registered after you have passed away and it has gone through the probate process.

 Latest posts by Tim Hewson (see all)